aslanshaikh/Blog-Site/README.md

 # Blog-Site
-this is a basic blog site made using express JS
+this is a basic blog site made using express JS, Nodejs